The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 An on-site bar also served beer, wine, and mixed drinks — perfect for sipping while taking in the views of Kenai Fjords National Park from the deck.

-Returning to Seward – Our Cruise Takeaway
+Returning to Seward – Cruise Takeaway

 The return trip to Seward was calm and peaceful, with sunlight sparkling on the bay and snow-dusted peaks framing the horizon.
 A few passengers dozed off in the heated cabin, while others lingered on deck, still hoping for one last wildlife sighting.